What auto transport services can I book?

 In general, you will have a choice between open and enclosed transport and standard and expedited shipping.
 Additionally, you may have a choice between door-to-door and terminal-to-terminal delivery.
 And for an extra fee, you’ll be able to request top-load for your vehicle.
 It all depends on your budget, time-frame, the level of protection you want for your vehicle, and pick up/delivery locations.

-Open auto transport is a standard shipping method and also the most affordable.
-Your car will be shipped on a double-deck trailer designed to carry up to 10 vehicles at a time.
-Small one- or two-car open carriers are used for local, less than 300 miles, and expedited deliveries.
+Open auto transport is the standard shipping method.
+It is also the most affordable.
+Your car will be shipped on a two level trailer designed to carry up to 10 vehicles.
+Small one, or two-car open carriers are used for less than 300 miles deliveries.

-If you are looking to add an extra layer of protection for your vehicle, you can choose to ship it via enclosed auto transport.
-Enclosed trailers have soft or hard side cover that protects vehicles from destructive weather and road elements.
-Most of these trailers are designed to haul between 5 and 7 cars at a time.
-Although a single-vehicle enclosed trailer may be available upon request.
+If you are looking to add an extra layer of protection, you can choose enclosed auto transport.
+Enclosed trailers have soft or hard side covers that protects vehicles from weather and road elements.
 Due to the extra protection it offers, enclosed auto transport is a pricier option.

 Whether you are shipping via open or enclosed auto transport, you can request a top-load for your vehicle.
 For an extra fee, your car will travel on a top-deck of a trailer, which ensures against possible leaks from other vehicles.

 If you are on a tight timeline and need your vehicle on or by an exact date, request expedited shipping.
 Guaranteed delivery is a premium service that comes with a premium price.

 Door-to-door delivery is a standard service among auto transporters.
 It means that the vehicle will be picked up and delivered as close to your door as legally possible.

 How much does it cost to ship a car from Texas to New York?